robintibor/braindevel/braindecode/hyperopt/readme.txt

 Output of currently running configs and crashes are stored as *instance.out To manually run a config see first lines of corresponding *solver.out

+### Create experiment
+Call ./scripts/create_hyperopt_files.py with wanted experiments file name Create a new folder for the experiment (below hyperopt folder?)
+Copy contents of robin_rawnet there, exchange .pcs file and templates.yaml file with the files created with the script
+Adapt as config.cfg written above

 ### Robin Commands
 (source your gpu-startup-file)
 export PYTHONPATH=$PYTHONPATH:/home/schirrmr/motor-imagery/code/motor_imagery_learning/